 BIOGRAPHY

-Hong Kong-born conductor and pianist Peggy Wu is a current Jette Parker Artist at the Royal Opera House.
-In the 2024/25 season, Peggy made her Royal Opera debut in the Linbury Theatre, conducting Telemann’s Pimpinone with the Orchestra of the English National Opera.
-This season also marks her main stage debut at the Royal Opera House, where she will conduct scenes from Luisa Miller and Il barbiere di Siviglia with the Orchestra of the Royal Opera House.
+Hong Kong-born conductor Peggy Wu is a current Jette Parker Artist at the Royal Ballet and Opera.
+In the 24/25 season, she made her RBO debut conducting Telemann's Pimpinone at the Linbury Theatre with the Orchestra of ENO, and her main stage debut conducting scenes from Luisa Miller and Il barbiere di Siviglia with the Orchestra of the Royal Opera House.
+She recently made her debut with Scottish Ensemble, conducting the UK premiere of Raven Chacon’s Voiceless Mass at the Edinburgh Arts Festival.
+In the 25/26 season, she conducts a Triple Bill at the Linbury Theatre, featuring operas by Elizabeth Maconchy, Charlotte Bray and Elena Langer.

-Since joining the Royal Opera, Peggy has served as an assistant conductor on the Bernstein Double Bill Trouble in Tahiti / A Quiet Place and the JPAP Double Bill Larmes de Couteau / Full Moon in March.
-She has also worked as a répétiteur on productions of La bohème and Il Trovatore.
+At the Royal Opera, Peggy has served as assistant conductor on Trouble in Tahiti / A Quiet Place, Die Zauberflöte, Pierrot Lunaire and the Double Bill Larmes de Couteau / Full Moon in March.
+She also worked as off-stage conductor on Tosca and La Traviata, and as répétiteur on Tosca, La Traviata, Semele, La Bohème and Il Trovatore.

 Peggy's appointment at the Royal Opera follows the completion of her Master of Music in Conducting at the Royal Conservatoire of Scotland in 2024, where she studied with Martyn Brabbins.
 As part of her time at RCS, she worked with orchestras including the Royal Scottish National Orchestra, the BBC Scottish Symphony Orchestra, and the Orchestra of Scottish Opera.
 Further significant conducting opportunities have included working with the London Sinfonietta, Berlin Sinfonietta, and the Moravian Philharmonic Orchestra.